 Regardless of whether the police and the CPS decide to pursue your case, and regardless of the verdict, we will always believe what you tell us about what has happened to you.
 The standard of proof required for a guilty verdict in a court case is high, and the pervasiveness of rape myths [link] can contribute to making this difficult to achieve.
 Your case being dropped or a not guilty verdict does not make you a liar – the false allegation for rape is around just 4%, the same as any other crime.

+Rights of Women have produced lots of information explaining the police procedure and the criminal justice system in detail.
 Their website also contains lots of information on other topics, such as domestic violence and trafficking.